 (mobility, adaptability, consistency)

-Nominations must include the contact details of two referees (one of the referees can be the individual who supplied the written reference to the above three questions).
+Nominations must include the contact details of two referees (one of the referees can be the individual who supplied the answers to the above three questions).
 Nominations should be made to your agency or department's Awards Ambassador.
-Nominees must be under the age of 35 as of 1 July 2017.
+Nominees must be under the age of 35 as of 1 July 2019.

 Anthea Kerr Award